Belk Leadership and Vision

 In the early 1990s, he established the John Montgomery Belk Scholarship at Davidson, and in 2000 made an historic gift to endow this flagship scholarship program.
 John Belk was deeply touched by the opportunity to help deserving young people attend his alma mater, and kept in contact with many of the Belk Scholars.
 He remained engaged with Davidson throughout his life.

 John Belk died in 2007.
 His spouse, The Honorable Claudia Watkins Belk, passed away in 2017.
-Their daughter, MC Belk Pilon, serves as board chair of the John M. Belk Endowment.
+Their daughter, MC Belk Pilon, serves as President & Board Chair of the John M. Belk Endowment.